mum0n/model_size/docs/size_structured_model_snowcrab.md

 ## 5. a size-based model of survivorship (independent of fishing)

+## survey size selectivity

 To do

-## 6. a size-based understanding of fishery removals
+## 6. a size-based understanding of fishery removals / selectivity

 To do